Forums and SEO: Strategies, Pros, Cons, Options and More

 Forums are also frequently not designed to work well with mobile devices.
 Even "forums" like Reddit heavily promote their app over a web version.
 This has the potential to alienate a lot of users if your mobile compatibility is low or missing.

-The Function of Reddit Mobile Declining
+The Function Of Reddit Mobile Declining

 Another consideration is how you run the forums.
 Many site forums run on a subdomain (that is, site.forum.com), which is easier to administrate but can cause issues with SEO between the subdomain and the main domain.
 I have a rundown of the pros and cons of putting a blog on a subdomain here, and most of the same things apply to putting a forum on a subdomain.